 - Businesses and organizations who have or will have employees who are deaf, deafblind, or hard of hearing

-During the 2014 legislative session, MNCDHH, along with community advocates, successfully amending a state law that requires employment supports for people with disabilities ( 268A.16 ).
-Services were available to people with mental illness and "severe disabilities", but no policy required supports for people who are deaf, deafblind and hard of hearing.
-The law now requires that the state offer supports to working-aged adults and youth who are deaf, deafblind or hard of hearing to the group of individuals with disabilities who can obtain supports without being Vocational Rehabilitation Services clients.
+During the 2014 legislative session, MNCDHH, along with community advocates, successfully amended a state law that requires employment supports for people with disabilities (268A.16).
+Services were available to people with mental illness and "severe disabilities", but no policy required supports for people who are deaf, deafblind, and hard of hearing.
+The law now requires that the state offer supports to working-aged adults and youth who are deaf, deafblind, or hard of hearing to the group of individuals with disabilities who can obtain supports without being Vocational Rehabilitation Services clients.

-During the 2015 legislative session, MNCDHH, along with community advocates, successfully advocated for the reinstatement of the funding dedicated to providing employment supports for working-aged adults and youth who are deaf, deafblind or hard of hearing.
-The Jobs Finance bill that passed during the special session that year included $1 million per year for grants to groups like VECTOR and MEC to provide employment supports for adults and youth who are deaf, deafblind and hard of hearing.
+During the 2015 legislative session, MNCDHH, along with community advocates, successfully advocated for the reinstatement of the funding dedicated to providing employment supports for working-age adults and youth who are deaf, deafblind, or hard of hearing.
+The Jobs Finance bill that passed during the special session that year included $1 million per year for grants to groups like VECTOR and MEC to provide employment supports for adults and youth who are deaf, deafblind, and hard of hearing.

 Who was involved

 - Minnesota Commission of the Deaf, DeafBlind & Hard of Hearing (MNCDHH)

 - Representative Pat Garofalo and Senator Dave Tomassoni (bill authors)